Six Ways To Prevent Your Car From Rusting

-Preventing rust is an essential part of vehicle owner responsibility.
+Preventing rust is an essential part of the vehicle owner’s responsibility.
 Today, we’re here to share the top six ways any responsible vehicle owner can prevent rust from forming or catch rust early and correct it before little rust spots have a chance to do real damage.

 Start by keeping your car protected, the more exposed it is to the elements, the more likely it is for the topcoat to wear away and allow rust to occur.
 It’s best to keep your car inside a garage, under a carport or, if nothing else, under a protective car-sock.
 These methods not only protect your vehicle from the sun and rain, but they also prevent acidic bird droppings from wearing away the topcoat and discourage micro-collisions with, say, your child’s bicycle from causing scratches that could open the way to rust.

 Keep your car clean